LHT082024/LHT082024/README.md

 - currently I am learning c#🌱 and I really like making APIs 🧩
 - Like an annoying child constantly asking "why?"
 I try to learn and understand how coding works and how different programs and software interact with each other.
--Besides coding I spend an enormous amount of time drawing pictures and comics that the edgy 14 year old I once was would have loved.
+- Besides coding I spend an enormous amount of time drawing pictures and comics that the edgy 14 year old I once was would have loved.

 ## What I use